cl-plus-ssl/cl-plus-ssl/README.md

 This should work fine if the location and version of the OpenSSL shared libraries have *not* changed.
-If they have changed, you may get errors anyway, as users report: https://github.com/cl-plus-ssl/cl-plus-ssl/issues/167
+If they have changed, you may get errors, as users report: https://github.com/cl-plus-ssl/cl-plus-ssl/issues/167